Easy Ways to Reuse Throwaways as Household Items

 Glass jam jars can be recycled as drinking glasses

-A glass jam jar like the one on the left can just as easily serve as a drinking glass as the store-bought one on the right.
+A glass jam jar can just as easily serve as a drinking glass as the store-bought one on the right.

 Divided packaging can be reused to serve cheese and crackers

-Divided packaging, such as the kind in a bag of cookies, can take the place of a store-bought serving dish for cheese and crackers.
+Divided packaging, such as the kind in a bag of cookies or crackers, can take the place of a store-bought serving dish.
 This is a convenient way to serve snacks to kids.

 Use broken clothespins in kids crafts

-Save broken clothespins and sticks from frozen treats for kids crafts instead of buying craft sticks.
+Broken clothespins, and sticks from frozen treats, are easy to recycle for kids crafts instead of buying craft sticks.

 Recycle a mini muffin tin for kids craft projects

-Recycle a plastic mini muffin package to separate paint colors in place of a paint palette.
+Craft paint colors can be easily be separated in a recycled mini muffin package in place of a store-bought paint palette.

 Related: Make your own paint palette with a recyclable foam plate.